Last Reviewed: April 2011

 When it comes to feeding your children, your goal as a parent is to raise healthy kids who enjoy eating.

 Children love being in the kitchen with you and working with food.
-Let them help you prepare for mealtimes.
+Let them help you with meal or snack preparation by:

 For more information: